Northern Ireland House Condition Survey (NIHCS) 2022

-Due to Covid-19, the NIHCS 2021 has been postponed until 2022.
-In the interim, the Housing Executive will consult with users to identify the key statistics needed, and will produce modelled statistics using data from the 2016 NIHCS.
+In the interim, the Housing Executive consulted with users to identify requirements for key statistics which could be modelled using data from the 2016 NIHCS.

-The Research Unit will consult with users to establish the key modelled statistics required.
-Further updates will be provided on the Housing Executive’s website when available.
+The modelling work is underway.
+Further information about publication dates will be provided on the Housing Executive’s website when available.

 Terms of reference for the House Condition Survey User Engagement Group (PDF 77 kB)